llkongs/AutoCodex/README.md

 - Open in browser:
   http://127.0.0.1:8787
 - Use the intake panel to answer questions and pause/resume projects.
+- Use "Run Tick" to trigger a new run and watch logs streaming in the log panel.

 Project init
 - Default name is project-YYYYMMDD-HHMMSS if no name is provided.